apatequil/DesignPatterns.TS/README.md

 # DesignPatterns.TS

+## Overview

+A repository containing a collection of design patterns written in Typescript.

 ## To Contribute

 There are two ways to add to this repository: manual and automated.
 It's suggested you use the automated tool to generate the boilerplate of the pattern allowing you to focus on implementing the pattern and demonstration code rather than the scaffolding.